 The financial reporting of IDEX is fully compliant with applicable laws and regulations.
 IDEX prepares and presents its annual financial reports in accordance with IFRS.
 The content of the interim reports are compliant with IFRS.

-All reports are issued on the Oslo Børs website (www.oslobors.no and www.newsweb.no).
-The reports and other pertinent information are also available at the company’s web site.
+All financial reports are published on the Oslo Børs newssite, www.newsweb.no.
+The reports and other pertinent information are also available at the company’s website, www.idexbiometrics.com.

 The current information practices are adequate under current rules.
 IDEX complies with the Oslo Børs code of practice for IR information.